Chlorpyrifos: Reporting

 EPCRA designates the chemicals that facilities must report to the Toxics Release Inventory (TRI), based on EPA assessments.
 Chlorpyrifos is not on the reporting list.
 It is on the list of hazardous substances under CERCLA (aka the Superfund Act).
 In the event of an environmental release above its reportable quantity of 1 lb or 0.454 kg, facilities are required to immediately notify the National Response Center (NRC).

 In 1995, Dow paid a $732,000 EPA penalty for not forwarding reports it had received on 249 chlorpyrifos poisoning incidents.

 Occupational exposure

 In 1989, OSHA established a workplace permissible exposure limit (PEL) of 0.2 mg/m3 for chlorpyrifos, based on an 8-hour time weighted average (TWA) exposure.
 However, the rule was remanded by the U.S. Circuit Court of Appeals and no PELs are in place presently.

 EPA's Worker Protection Standard requires owners and operators of agricultural businesses to comply with safety protocols for agricultural workers and pesticide handlers (those who mix, load and apply pesticides).
 For example, in 2005, the EPA filed an administrative complaint against JSH Farms, Inc. (Wapato, Washington) with proposed penalties of $1,680 for using chlorpyrifos in 2004 without proper equipment.
 An adjacent property was contaminated with chlorpyrifos due to pesticide drift and the property owner suffered from eye and skin irritation.

 State laws

-Additional laws and guidelines may apply for individual states.
-For example, Florida has a drinking water guideline for chlorpyrifos of 21 ug/L.